Close in 10s

 While convenient and sufficient for many users, it may not offer the advanced features of some paid-for antivirus products, such as enhanced phishing protection or in-depth privacy tools.
 For professional users or those handling sensitive data, you should consider a complementary third-party solution.

 The figures speak for themselves.
-According to AV-Test’s latest malware protection test for October 2025, Microsoft Defender scored an impressive 99.94% detection rate.
+According to AV-Test’s latest malware protection test for September 2025, Microsoft Defender scored an impressive 100% protection rate.
 This score places it among the best antivirus products on the market, alongside such big names as Bitdefender, Avast and Kaspersky.

 At first glance, this might seem like a flaw, but in reality it’s not a major problem.
 A false positive is far less serious than a real threat.
-In comparison, some solutions like F-Secure have reported up to 65 false positives, and this phenomenon is not uncommon.
+In comparison, some solutions like F-Secure have reported up to 45 false positives, and this is not an uncommon phenomenon.

 With near-perfect protection and a moderate number of false positives, Microsoft Defender remains a competitive solution, especially for a completely free antivirus.